-We replicate the study published by McIntosh et al. (Mcintosh et al. 2016).
-We strictly follow the steps of the model construction described in the original paper (Mcintosh et al. 2016).
+We replicate the study published by McIntosh et al. [51].
+We strictly follow the steps of the model construction described in the original paper [51].
 We fit an Ordinary Least Squares (OLS) regression model.
 Since the dependent variable is the number of post-release defects and it is highly skewed, we log transform it.
 We also create regression models that take non-linear effects into account.
 We then compare the goodness of fit among models and discuss the contribution of each independent variable.

 Correlated variables can distort the contribution of a variable to a model and must be removed.
-We use the hierarchical clustering analysis (Figs. 2 and 3) with the threshold of $|\rho| \geq 0.7$ suggested by McIntosh (Mcintosh et al. 2016) to identify the highly correlated
+We use the hierarchical clustering analysis (Figures 2 and 3) with the threshold of $|\rho| \ge 0.7$ suggested by McIntosh [51] to identify the highly correlated variables.
+Then we select which variables will be discarded using drop-one analysis and the principle of parsimony.
+The results of this step are summarized in the Tables 2 and 3.